MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/backlogs-boards-plans.md

 ## "In Progress" filter for the backlog

 The In progress items **Show/Hide** filter causes some backlog items to display or not display.
 Bugs and other backlog items aren't listed when **In progress items=Hide** and their assigned State corresponds to an In Progress state category.
-Bugs in a New state will display, however, bugs in an Assigned state won't.
-To learn more about state categories, see  [Workflow states and state categories](../work-items/workflow-and-state-categories.md).
+Bugs in a New state  display, however, bugs in an Assigned state don't.
+For more information, see [Workflow states and state categories](../work-items/workflow-and-state-categories.md).

 On your [backlog](create-your-backlog.md), set **In progress items** to **Show** to see all active bugs and other items on your backlog.